cape44/cellar/README.md

-# cellar - Ben Quin SDD Major Work
+# cellar - SDD Major Work

 HSC Software Design and Development Major Work 2024 that was built in a couple days (I love procrastination)